V

 Very Affectionate: The Vizsla is an excellent companion for the entire family.High Mental and Physical Needs: Owners should expect to spend a lot of time keeping this breed occupied.

-Highly Trainable: This breed responds very well to clear and consistent training methods.Strong Prey Drive: This breed may have the tendency to chase after small animals.
+Highly Trainable: This breed responds very well to clear and consistent training methods.Strong Prey Drive: This breed may tend to chase after small animals.

 Versatile: This breed excels at hunting, therapy, police work, sports and athleticism, and basic companionship.Highly Sensitive: Confidence doesn’t come naturally with this breed.
 It must be built up over time.